how to make whiteboard videos

 Once you have set up your recording environment and prepared your script, it’s time to record.
 Follow these steps:

-1. Start by doing a test recording to check audio levels and ensure no background noise or distortion.
+- Start by doing a test recording to check audio levels and make sure there’s no background noise or distortion.

 After completing the recording process, use voice-over software like Adobe Audition to remove unwanted noises (such as clicks and pops), normalize audio levels if needed, and apply equalization effects for better sound quality.

-Alternatively, you can use an AI voice-generating software program to provide the voice for your whiteboard animation video.
-I recommend Murf or Listnr for this.
+Also, you can use an AI voice-generating software program to provide the voice for your whiteboard animation video.
+I really recommend ElevenLabs or Murf for this!

 Determine Your Budget